open-cluster-management-io/lab/fleetconfig-controller/docs/2-phase-spoke-reconcile.md

 # Spoke Reconciler Walkthrough

-For the purposes of this document `Hub controller` refers to the `SpokeReconciler` running on the hub cluster, and `Spoke controller` refers to the `SpokeReconciler` running on the spoke cluster.
+For the purposes of this document, `Spoke controller` refers to the `SpokeReconciler` running on the spoke cluster, and `Hub controller` refers to the `SpokeReconciler` running on the hub cluster.
 This is different from the `HubReconciler`, which is a hub-only controller for reconciling the Hub resource.

 The Spoke reconciler runs in two different modes depending on where it's deployed: